EugenioUglov/hideYoutubeVideos/README.md

 # hideYoutubeVideos
-Extension for browser opera which add possibilities for the platform youtube as hide videos on the videos tab or from recommendation videos in the right side.
+Extension for browser Opera which add possibilities for the platform youtube as hide videos on the videos tab or from recommendation videos in the right side.